-Minimum: Restorative Practice.
-Restorative Community Action

-Maximum: Emergency Removal, OSS

-RULE 16.
-Excessive Tardiness, Skipping Class, Leaving the building: Students are prohibited from being tardy on an excessive basis.
+Minimum: Restorative Practice, Restorative Community Action Maximum: Emergency Removal, OSS prohibited from being tardy on an excessive basis.
 Students are prohibited from being absent from class without excuse for more than 10 minutes.
 Absences beyond 10 minutes are defined as skipping.
 Students are not permitted to leave the school building during school hours without staff supervision, unless granted prior permission by an authorized adult.
 A student leaving the building during school hours with permission is required to sign out in the main office.

-Minimum: Restorative Practice, Restorative Community Action, ISS
+Minimum: Restorative Practice, Restorative Community Action, ISS Maximum: OSS

-Maximum: OSS